la2050/challenge/_2021/connect/human-i-t.md

   in a way to deepen their presence in their community, whether through education, civic engagement, housing, or participation in grassroots organizing.
-Approximately how many people will be directly impacted by this proposal?: '1000' Approximately how many people will be indirectly impacted by this proposal?: '4000' Please describe the broader impact of your proposal.: >- Through the #include program there are various ways that our city will change, but one of the most important ways will be at home.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '4000' Describe how Los Angeles County will be different if your work is successful.: >- Through the #include program there are various ways that our city will change, but one of the most important ways will be at home.
 One in four students do not have the necessary hardware or internet to connect only, that means 1 in 4